pm0kjp/R-at-CAR/chapter7.md

 As we've discussed previously, using dplyr will help a lot with date matching.
 We have 411 unique subjects with Math scores (we narrowed them down by taking each subject's first administration).
 The date of those math scores will be the "anchor" date for selecting a Language score to use in our merge.
 It doesn't matter which happened first, language or math -- we just want the minimum difference (in other words, the absolute value of the testDate for math minus the testDate for language, or the other way around).

+In this exercise we're going to use `merge()`.
+Merging combines two data frames so that the resulting object has all the columns of both data frames.

+Merge will also allow you to keep

+* only the rows where there's an entry in both data frames (in our case, we only keep subjects that have both math and language)
+* All the rows of one data frame, regardless of whether there's data for the same subject in the other (so, we keep all -- and only -- the subjects with math scores, and if they have language scores, those are included -- if not, we'll have NAs in those columns)
+* All the rows of both data frames (we keep subjects with math only, subjects with lang only, and subjects with both -- we'd have a lot of NA's if we did this)

+Try `?merge()` to get more info!

 *** =instructions

-First, merge earliestMathScores (what you created in the last question) and fakeLang.
+First, merge `earliestMathScores` (what you created in the last question) and `fakeLang`.
 Since the column names are the same in each data frame, `merge()` will apply suffixes, which you want to be crystal clear.
-You'll use ".math" as the suffix for columns coming from earliestMathScores, and .lang for columns coming from fakeLang.
+You'll use ".math" as the suffix for columns coming from earliestMathScores, and ".lang" for columns coming from fakeLang.

 Also, keep rows where there are math scores but the subject doesn't have a language score.
-Then, you'll use a similar dplyr technique to what you did last time:
+Then, you'll use a dplyr technique similar to the last exercise:

 * group_by the subjectID
 * filter by the smallest absolute value of the date difference